ACF-Projects/acf-python-practice/README.md

 -   `demos/my-timevisualizer`
     -   Visualize the power of various algorithms with the **matplotlib graphing library**!
 To speed things up, we can also use **multithreading: running code simultaneously** rather than waiting for old code to complete.

+Multithreaded password cracker:

+-   `demos/mt-passcracker`
+    -   See **a brute-force password cracker in Python**!
+Give it a string of characters to guess, and it'll loop through all possible combinations in an attempt to guess it.
+We can make this even faster with multithreading!!

 <br>
 <small><i>List compiled and projects developed by Lucas Wang.